Siege of Nicaea (1328–1331)

-The Siege of Nicaea, or Siege of Iznik (فتحِ ازنيق), by the forces of Orhan I from 1328 to 1331, resulted in the conquest of the key Byzantine city of Nicaea (nowadays İznik) the Ottomans.
+The Siege of Nicaea, or Siege of Iznik (فتحِ ازنيق), by the forces of Orhan I from 1328 to 1331, resulted in the conquest of the key Byzantine city of Nicaea (nowadays İznik) by the Ottomans.
 It played an important role in the expansion of the Ottoman Empire.

 Background

 Following the reconquest of Constantinople from the Latins, the Byzantines concentrated their efforts on restoring their hold on Greece.
 Troops had to be taken from the eastern front in Anatolia and into the Peloponnese, with the disastrous consequence that what land the Nicaean Empire held in Anatolia was now open to Ottoman raids.
 With the increasing frequency and ferocity of raids, Byzantine imperial authorities pulled back from Anatolia.

 Siege

 By 1326, lands around Nicaea had fallen into the hands of Osman I. He had also captured the city of Bursa, establishing a capital dangerously close to the Byzantine capital of Constantinople.
 In 1328, Orhan, Osman's son, began the siege of Nicaea, which had been in a state of intermittent blockade since 1301.
 The Ottomans lacked the ability to control access to the town through the lakeside harbour.
 As a result, the siege dragged on for several years without conclusion.

 In 1329, Emperor Andronicus III attempted to break the siege.
 He led a relief force to drive the Ottomans away from both Nicomedia and Nicaea.
 After some minor successes, however, the force suffered a reverse at Pelekanon and withdrew.
 When it was clear that no effective Imperial force would be able to restore the frontier and drive off the Ottomans, the city proper fell on 2 March 1331.
 Those inhabitants who wished to leave were permitted to do so, though few did.